paulinavonstackelberg/ValidatingMIRegularized/README.md

 ## Permission and access

 This simulation study was approved by the Ethics Committee at Utrecht University (registration number 21-0473).
 The corresponding PDF can be found in the folder `Documents`.
 The data are stored in the archives belonging to Utrecht University for a minimum duration of 10 years.
-All code needed to reproduce the simulation study is available via [Github](https://github.com/paulinavonstackelberg/ValidatingMIRegularized). *Note*: the output files are too big to be stored on Github - however, all R scripts are provided and therefore replication is possible.
+All code needed to reproduce the simulation study is available via [Github](https://github.com/paulinavonstackelberg/ValidatingMIRegularized). *Note*: the output files are too big to be stored on Github (but will be stored on the university servers) - however, all R scripts are provided and therefore replication is possible.
 Explanations regarding the functions and procedure can be found in `Functions_simulation`.

 ## Contact